 - 1. Set to DCV or DC voltage (12V or 20V is fine). - 2.
+Attach the (-) probe of the meter to chassis ground.

+5. Cut the wire you suspect of being the starter wire.

-Attach the (-) probe of the meter to chassis ground. - 3.
-Probe the wire you suspect of being the starter wire.
+- Probe the wire you suspect of being the starter wire.
 The steering column is an excellent place to find this wire.
 Remember you do not need to interrupt the starter at the same point you test it.
-Hiding your optional starter kill relay and connections is always recommended.
+Hiding your optional starter kill relay and connections is always recommended. - your optional starter kill relay and connections is always recommended.